NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/HAL Implementation/README.md

 ## Dmm Measurement

-This measurement plug-in example acquires a single measurement from either **NI-DMM** or **Keysight DMM** using the Hardware Abstraction Layer (HAL).
+This measurement plug-in example acquires DC voltage from either **NI-DMM** or **Keysight DMM** using the Hardware Abstraction Layer (HAL).

 Select the pin_name as `NI_DMM_PIN` to measure from NI-DMM or select `Keysight_DMM_Pin` to measure from Keysight DMM.
 Select the measurement function and range.
 Specify the resolution in digits of precision.
-The measured value will be displayed in the measurement indicator.
+The measured DC voltage will be displayed in the measurement indicator.

 ## Features